naproche/naproche/examples/set-theory/README.md

 ## Technical note

-The file `set-theory.ftl.aux` must be kept in this directory in order to allow for references to labels defined in `set-theory.ftl.tex` (and its subfiles) via the LaTeX package `xr`.
+The file `set-theory.aux` must be kept in this directory in order to allow for references to labels defined in `set-theory.tex` (and its subfiles) via the LaTeX package `xr`.
 Such a "cross-document" reference is for instance used in `$NAPROCHE/examples/cantor-schroeder-bernstein.ftl.tex`.